-The United States of America is home to some of the most recognizable natural and man-made landmarks in the world.
+The United States is home to some of the most recognizable natural and man-made landmarks in the world.
 In order to ensure the enjoyment of these landmarks for ages to come and to keep the millions of visitors they receive each year safe, someone must be tasked with their protection.
-That's where the job of the U.S. Park Police comes in.
+That's where U.S. Park Police Officers come in.

 - Patrolling parks, recreation and monument areas

-- Security services at national monuments and memorials
+- Providing security services at national monuments and memorials

 - Preparing warrants